Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 to the queue and trigger our business logic as orders are completed and need to have their admission tickets rendered for printing.

-- our ticket generation app should be vent-driven and not require polling
+- our ticket generation app should be event-driven and not require polling

 - our ticket generation app should scale to handle demand without user interaction

 - we want communication with our queues to avoid the public internet